Lightning-Chart/lcjs-example-0021-dateTimeAxisOrigin/README.md

 const originDate = new Date(2002, 0, 1, 13)
 // Create DateTime AxisTickStrategy with specified originDate. const dateTimeTickStrategy = AxisTickStrategies.DateTime(originDate)
+// Create a chart
+const chart = lightningChart().ChartXY({})
-// Use created DateTime AxisTickStrategy in the default X Axis of the chart const chart = lightningChart().ChartXY({
+// Get the default X Axis
-    defaultAxisXTickStrategy: AxisTickStrategies.DateTime(dateTimeTickStrategy)
-})
+chart.getDefaultAxisX()
+    // Set the Tick Strategy to use
+    .setTickStrategy( AxisTickStrategies.DateTime,
-// Use created DateTime AxisTickStrategy in a new Y Axis const dateTimeAxis = chart.addAxisY( false, dateTimeTickStrategy )
+    // Use created DateTime AxisTickStrategy in the X Axis (tickStrategy) => tickStrategy.setDateOrigin(dat1eTimeTickStrategy) )
 ```

 If this *TickStrategy* would be supplied to an *X-Axis*, it would effectively mean that its scale would start from 1st of January 2002 14PM, so a *XY-point* with coordinates `{ x: 0, y: 0 }` would be formated as `{ x: 1.1.2002 14:00, y: 0 }`.